 The area around the station is also coveted; for detached Edwardian and modern houses, look in Warwick Road, Avenue Road and Thorn Grove.

 The popular villages — all pretty, with a fine range of property — include the Hadhams, the Pelhams and the Lavers, as well as Braughing, Clavering and Hatfield Broad Oak.

 The local scene

-Smart gastropubs, such as The Cricketers at Clavering and The Bull at Much Hadham, abound, and there are plenty of local family attractions, like the Stansted Toy Museum and the magnificent mansion and park at Audley End.
+There are plenty of smart gastropubs, such as The Cricketers at Clavering and The Bull at Much Hadham, abound, and there are plenty of local family attractions, such as Mountfitchet Castle, the Stansted Toy Museum and the magnificent mansion and park at Audley End.